More about the NAG C Library

-Now at Mark 24, the NAG C Library contains over 1,500 algorithms which are powerful, reliable, flexible and ready for use from a wide range of operating systems, languages, environments and packages including Excel, Java, .NET, C#, VB and many more.
+Now at Mark 24, the NAG C Library contains 100s of algorithms which are powerful, reliable, flexible and ready for use from a wide range of operating systems, languages, environments and packages including Excel, Java, .NET, C#, VB and many more.

 We've selected key highlights from the NAG Library and show in more detail how a particular function or set of functions can be used.
 A full comprehensive overview of what's new can be found in the online documentation.

 To learn more about a specific area/function click on the relevant link below.

 - Confluent and Gauss Hypergeometric Functions (Mark 24)

 - Two-stage Spline Approximation to Scattered Data (Mark 24)